top of page

 Remote setup - plain wall.jpg

-Please check that your smartphone is ready for a 1h-1h30 recording
+If using your smartphone in this Option B setup, please check that your smartphone is ready for a 1h-1h30 recording

 Airplane mode.png